8base/old-documentation/docs/8base-console/custom-functions/README.md

 For obvious security reasons, `checkPermissions` is ONLY available from within custom functions.
 It cannot be used when making requests from client applications.

-As opposed to using `checkPermissions` option, [API Tokens](./roles-and-permissions#api-tokens) associated with defined roles can be used to permission `gqlRequest` calls.
-This ability accomodates situations where permissions are required, but not in the context of the requesting user.
+As opposed to using `checkPermissions` option, [API Tokens](/docs/8base-console/roles-and-permissions#api-tokens) associated with defined roles can be used to permission `gqlRequest` calls.
+This ability accommodates situations where permissions are required, but not in the context of the requesting user.
 To accomplish this, the API Token can be added as a bearer token to the call.

 ```javascript
 await ctx.api.gqlRequest(QUERY, VARIABLES, {